Melt-Banana: History

 In 1991, while attending Tokyo University of Foreign Studies, Yasuko Onuki started a band called Mizu and, after a short period rehearsing with another guitarist, recruited Ichiro Agata to play guitar in the band.
-Mizu's original drummer and bass player quit six months after Agata joined, leaving Yasuko to handle the bass and vocal duties until she found bassist Rika.
+Mizu's original drummer and bass player quit six months after Agata joined, leaving Yasuko to play bass and sing until she found bassist Rika Hamamoto.
 They briefly performed shows around Tokyo without a drummer.
 Sudoh Toshiaki then joined as the new drummer in November 1992, and they changed their name to Melt-Banana.

 In May 1993, Melt-Banana played a show opening for KK Null of Zeni Geva fame, who was impressed enough to immediately offer them a deal with his label, and would later introduce them to Mark Fischer of Skin Graft Records and Steve Albini.

-In 1996, sick Zip Everywhere was nominated for MTV UK's best video.
+In 1996, Sick Zip Everywhere was nominated for MTV UK's best video.
 In the same year the band completed their first European tour.

 In 1997, they created their own recording company, A-Zap (formerly Iguana Coax), and re-issued most of their early albums.
 Around this time, drummer Sudoh Toshiaki quit.
-Oshima Watchman became the new official drummer in February 1998.
+Oshima Watchma became the new official drummer in February 1998.

 The band recorded its first Peel Session in September 1999.
-Onuki thought John Peel looked like Santa Claus and Agata since has imagined what his opinion of new songs would be.
+Onuki thought John Peel looked like Santa Claus; Agata has said that when finishing a new song, he still thinks of Peel and what he would think of it if he listened.
 Peel described the session as "Simply one of the most extraordinary performances I have ever seen and ever heard ... just mesmerizing, absolutely astonishing."
-The broadcast exposed to band to new audiences in the United Kingdom and beyond.
+The broadcast exposed the band to new audiences in the United Kingdom and beyond.

-Watchman left the band in 2000, since then the band has had different drummers helping them on tours and in making albums.
+Watchma left the band in 2000, and since then the band has had different drummers on their tours and albums.

 In 2007, Melt-Banana recorded the song "Hair-Cat (Cause the Wolf Is a Cat!)" for Perfect Hair Forever on Cartoon Network's Adult Swim lineup.

 The studio album Fetch, released September 2013, saw the band transition to a duo.
 The decision not to use a live drummer led on to the decision not to have a live bass player.
-Using a computer for the rhythm allowed more freedom in arrangement.
+Using a computer for the rhythm allowed more freedom in the arrangement.
 Hamamoto's help was not needed for the new duo format.
-Additionally, throughout the band's career Agata and Yasuko had been the main songwriters.
+Additionally, throughout the band's career Agata and Onuki had been the main songwriters.

 In late 2019, during an interview conducted on tour, with Louder magazine, the band stated they would record a new album.
+A new studio album titled "3+5" was announced on May 23, 2024 and released on August 23, 2024.